UCSBCarpentry/instructors/instructor-training.md

 Once you are a certified Instructor, you are able to self-organize Carpentry Workshops on your own.
 The Library's Interdisciplinary Research Collaboratory also organizes and hosts about three workshops every quarter.

-If you choose to participate in our upcoming instructor training:
+If you would like to participate in our upcoming instructor training, we expect you to follow the conditions listed below:
-* We would expect you to complete the certification process (there’s are 3 post-training tasks)
+* Complete the certification process (there are 3 post-training tasks)
 * Be listed on the UCSB Carpentry Repo and be helper and an instructor for a Library-organized workshop before the end of next school year
   Roles include: